A young person’s options

 - Listen carefully to their child’s views without being judgmental or critical

 - Are open to new ideas and possibilities

 - Encourage them to explore all their options

 How can I help my child with their career plans?

-- Talk to them about careers they might be interested in and why they appeal.
-Don’t make a big deal out of it.
+- Talk to them about careers they might be interested in and why they appeal to them.
+Don’t make a big deal out of it

 - Ask them about the help available in their school.
 Is there a careers library?
 Are there online careers programs they can access?
 Are there careers and employability tutorials delivered at school?